 The type and model of airplanes (e.g. Boeing 747-400, B777F) used for air cargo has a high impact on GHG emissions and air pollutants.
-On the one hand the type gives the information about the capacity of the airplane and age of the turbine used.
+On one hand, the type contains the information about the capacity of the airplane and age of the turbine used.
 On the other hand, the aircraft type delivers information if air cargo is transported in dedicated freighters (only for freight) or together with passengers in aircrafts (so-called belly freight).
 This information is important for the allocation methodology (see subchapter 6.5.4).
 In the extended input mode of ETW 42 dedicated freighter and some 200 passenger aircraft types are available for selection.
-For the full list of aircraft type refer to the table the appendix 7.2.
+For the full list of aircraft type refer to the table the appendix 9.2.

 Each aircraft is characterised by both a maximum possible design range and a maximum payload (maximum freight weight).
 Large passenger aircrafts such as the Boeing 777-200LR or the Airbus 340-500 and 350 can fly without stopovers more than 15,000 km.
-The longest range today is achieved by the Airbus 350-900ULR of Singapore Airlines / Simplyflying 2022 /.
+The longest range today is achieved by the Airbus 350-900ULR of Singapore Airlines.
 Longer range, however, comes at the price of less passenger and / or freight capacity.
-For example, Singapore Airlines' Airbus 350-900 offers 303 seats in the medium haul version, 253 seats in the long-haul version (range: 15'372 km) and only 161 seats in the ultra-long haul version (range 17'965 km) / Singapore Airlines 2022; Airbus 2022/.
+For example, Singapore Airlines' Airbus 350-900 offers 303 seats in the medium haul version, 253 seats in the long-haul version (range: 15'372 km) and only 161 seats in the ultra-long-haul version (range 17'965 km) / Singapore Airlines 2022; Airbus 2022/.
 Obviously, larger aircrafts can transport more freight than smaller ones.
 The maximum payload capacity of larger aircrafts is much higher.
-ETW includes a wide range of small, medium and large aircrafts covering the whole possible spectrum of operating distances and payloads, which is shown exemplarily for selected freighter aircraft in Figure 19.
-ETW considers only the so-called design range of the aircrafts, which is the maximum range for the case if the whole structural payload is utilised /Hünecke 2008/.
-Beyond this range the payload has to be reduced due to the additional fuel needed for the longer flight.
+ETW includes a wide range of small, medium and large aircrafts covering the whole possible spectrum of operating distances and payloads, which is shown exemplarily for selected freighter aircraft in Figure 20.
+ETW considers only the so-called design range of the aircrafts, which is the maximum range if the whole structural payload is utilised /Hünecke 2008/.
+Beyond this range, the payload has to be reduced due to the additional fuel needed for the longer flight.
 This possibility is not considered by ETW.

-Figure 19 Design ranges and maximum payload capacities of selected dedicated air freighters fewer the types of aircrafts provided (see Figure 19).
+Figure 20 Design ranges and maximum payload capacities of selected dedicated air freighters

+Within the extended input mode, ETW only provides aircrafts suitable for the flight distance between the selected airport pair.
+The longer the flight, the fewer the types of aircrafts available (see Figure 24).
 Additionally, the aircraft are distinguished between dedicated freighter and passenger aircrafts.
-The characteristics of all freighter and passenger aircrafts included in EcoTransIT are available in Table 63 in the annex.
+The characteristics of all freighter and passenger aircrafts included in EcoTransIT are available in Table 70 in the Annex.